-Other features include areas for the insertion of scent pads, which a few of the high-end deer decoys have.
+These include areas for the insertion of scent pads, which a few of the high-end deer decoys have.
 There are also decoys that can accommodate remote deer calls, but caution is needed with these because some states ban the use of electronic decoy devices.

 The majority of the deer decoys we looked at fall within a fairly narrow price range of around $60 to $200.

-Two-dimensional: Not surprisingly, the cheapest deer decoys are 2D models – both stalker and stationary types – that cost from $60 to around $100.
+Not surprisingly, the cheapest deer decoys are 2D models – both stalker and stationary types – that cost from $60 to around $100.

-Three-dimensional: Depending on features, 3D deer decoys can cost as much as $200, though in our opinion there doesn't seem to be any real benefit to spending more than $150.
+Depending on features, 3D deer decoys can cost as much as $200, though in our opinion there doesn't seem to be any real benefit to spending more than $150.

 Position your stationary deer decoy downwind of where you expect your target to be.

 Don’t partially conceal a full-size deer decoy.
 You might think it makes the decoy look more natural, but it doesn't.
 You're just reducing your chances of catching a real deer's attention.
-Open country gives your full-size decoy the best chance of being seen – and approached – by a buck, but try to keep it within comfortable shooting range of your blind.
+Open country gives your full-size decoy the best chance of being seen – and approached – by a buck, but try to keep it within comfortable shooting range of your stand or blind.
 Around 15 yards is recommended.